bandlab/eslint-config-bandlab/packages/eslint-config-bandlab-angularjs/README.md

 Our default export contains all our ESLint rules, including AngularJS rules.
 It requires `eslint` and `eslint-plugin-angular`.

-1. `npm install --save-dev eslint-config-bandlab-angularjs eslint-plugin-angular eslint-plugin-unicorn eslint`
+1. `npm install --save-dev @bandlab/eslint-config-bandlab-angularjs @bandlab/eslint-plugin-angular eslint-plugin-unicorn eslint`
-2. add `"extends": "bandlab-angularjs"` to your .eslintrc
+2. add `"extends": "@bandlab/eslint-config-bandlab-angularjs"` to your .eslintrc

 ### eslint-config-bandlab-base